Mark Skinner Funeral Service

 What you need to show the registrar

-• You must have the Medical Certificate of Cause of Death (this is issued by the doctor who attended the deceased during their last illness).
+- The Registrar must have received the Medical Certificate of Cause of Death (this is issued by the doctor who attended the deceased during their last illness).

 What the registrar will need to know